athensresearch/athens/README.md

 ### Private

-You can use Athens as a local desktop app that saves data to your filesystem or with a [self-hosted server](https://athensresearch.github.io/docs/developing/self-hosted).
+You can use Athens as a local desktop app that saves data to your filesystem or with a [self-hosted server](https://athensresearch.github.io/docs/developing/self-hosted) for multi-device or multi-user access.

 ### Extensible